vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/parameter-reference/ex-ug-para-import-command.md

 # Options for import

-After editing the configuration file, run the following commands to import specified source data into the Nebula Graph database.
+After editing the configuration file, run the following commands to import specified source data into the NebulaGraph database.

 - First import